lmdncn/liam-duncan-development/docs/CONTENT_GUIDE.md

-# Markdown Content Guide
+# Content Guide

-Complete guide for adding and managing markdown-based content (blog posts and experience articles) in your portfolio.
+Complete guide for creating and managing blog posts and experience articles.

 ## Quick Start